-(c) The competitive transition assessment shall be determined by the authority in a general and equitable manner and, in accordance with the provisions of subsection (b) of section 16-245f, shall be imposed on all customers at a rate that is applied equally to all customers of the same class in accordance with methods of allocation in effect on July 1, 1998, or a later date determined by the authority in a finance order with respect to any subsequent issuance of rate reduction bonds, provided the competitive transition assessment shall not be imposed on customers receiving services under a special contract which is in effect on July 1, 1998, or a later date determined by the authority in a finance or customers receiving services under a special contract which is in effect on July 1, 1998, or a later date determined by the authority in a finance order with respect to any subsequent issuance of rate reduction bonds, until such special contract expires.
+- 1214 (c) The competitive transition assessment shall be determined by the 1215 authority in a general and equitable manner and, in accordance with the - provisions of subsection (b) of section 16-245f, shall be imposed on all - 1217 customers at a rate that is applied equally to all customers of the same - class in accordance with methods of allocation in effect on July 1, 1998, or a later date determined by the authority in a finance order with - or a later date determined by the authority in a finance order with respect to any subsequent issuance of rate reduction bonds, provided - the competitive transition assessment shall not be imposed on - 1222 customers receiving services under a special contract which is in effect - on July 1, 1998, or a later date determined by the authority in a finance order with respect to any subsequent issuance of rate reduction bonds, until such special contract expires.
 The competitive transition assessment shall be imposed beginning on January 1, 2000, or a later date determined by the authority in a finance order with respect to any subsequent issuance of rate reduction bonds, on all customers receiving services under a special contract [which] that is entered into or renewed after July 1, 1998, or a later date determined by the authority in a finance order with respect to any subsequent issuance of rate reduction bonds.
 The competitive transition assessment shall have a generally applicable manner of determination that may be measured on the basis of percentages of total costs of retail sales of electric generation services.
 Subject to the provisions of subsection (b) of section 16-245f, the competitive transition assessment shall be payable by customers on an equal basis on the same payment terms and shall be eligible or subject to prepayment on an equal basis.
 Any exemption of the competitive transition assessment by customers under a special contract shall not result in an increase in rates to any customer.